gandasani/ganwork/README.md

 ## Get Started

 ### Install via composer
-you may install Laravel by issuing the Composer create-project command in your terminal:
+you may install Ganwork by issuing the Composer create-project command in your terminal:
 ```
 composer create-project --prefer-dist gandasani/ganwork blog
 ```